josefinaestevez/vue-games/README.md

 # vue-games

+  Different word games mades as separated components to be reused.
-  A npm package which allows you to include components with games in your vue application.
+  This npm package allows you to include this components in your vue application.
 For now it only have a hangman game.
+  You can check a demo online [here](https://josefinaestevez.github.io/vue-games/) :)

 ## Installation